 After the machine was built and test operations began, Eaton and Spencer Fluid Power went into the field and made on-site adjustments to accommodate the machine’s increased loading.

-“Innovative products like Eaton’s Pro-FX electronic controls and software provided the technology to develop a fully integrated hydraulic system for Blueline’s latest harvesting solution,” said Patrick Nolan, area sales manager, Eaton.
+“Innovative products like Eaton’s Pro-FX electronic controls and software provided the technology to develop a fully integrated hydraulic system for Blueline’s latest harvesting solution,” says Patrick Nolan, area sales manager, Eaton.
 “With the strength of our X20 and DuraForce product offerings, our Eaton team was able to respond quickly and provide a hydraulic system that delivers immediate results to Blueline and its grower customers.”